nnsriram97/nnsriram97.github.io/index.md

 title : Home
 ---

 Hi, I'm a Research Scholar at <a href="http://www.nec-labs.com">NEC Laboratories America Inc</a>.
-I'm interested in computer vision and deep learning specifically targeted towards autonomous vehicles.
+My interests lie in the field of computer vision and deep learning especially targeted towards autonomous vehicles.
 Prior to joining NEC, I worked as a Research Assistant under <a href="https://www.iiit.ac.in/people/faculty/mkrishna/">Prof. K. Madhava Krishna</a> at <a href="https://robotics.iiit.ac.in/">Robotics Research Center</a> on various projects related to autonomous vehicles.
 I also interned at <a href="https://www.iiitd.ac.in">IIIT Delhi</a> during my summer 2017 where I worked extensively on planning and perception of an autonomous car project.

 <hr/>
 <font size="4">